Rockylars/Wulfram/docs/characters/Oreb/idea.md

   - You can no longer gain angel rooms through conventional means.
   - All held/spawned soul hearts are converted to their respective black hearts.
 - [Q2] **Hyperopia** - "Farsighted"
-  - Spectral tears up to a short distance, after which they turn normal
+  - Spectral tears up to a short distance, after which they turn normal.
-  - Allows you to shoot through rocks from close up, which is when spectral is most important
+  - Allows you to shoot through rocks from close up, which is when spectral is most important.
+  - If you already have an item that gives spectral, the tears will deal 1.5x damage at long range instead.
 - [Q0] **Oreb's Fate** - "Judges 6:14"
   - Losing an eternal heart will turn you into the **Lost** form for the rest of the floor.
   - Losing an eternal heart will grant a temporary moderate tears up for the rest of the floor.